KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_14_sd_lab_5th_sem/README.md

      User uploads image through URL or Local storage device Click on GO
      Then download the colorized image and can save it to its local storage device

+ ## Requrirements

+    User can be able to create account/register easily by filling all the necessary details.
+    User should be sign successfully by using username and password.
+    User will be able to upload images though URL and Local Storage System will allow N no. of users to Use the application N no. of times System will allow user to download the colorized image and save it to local storage

  ## Artifacts